List of New York Sirens draft picks

 The New York Sirens are a professional ice hockey team in the Professional Women's Hockey League (PWHL).
 Their first draft pick was Ella Shelton, selected fourth overall in the 2023 PWHL draft.
-The Sirens have participated in three PWHL Drafts and have drafted 32 players.
+The Sirens have participated in four PWHL Drafts and have drafted 38 players.
 They have selected first overall twice, taking Sarah Fillier in the 2024 PWHL Draft, and Kristýna Kaltounková in the 2025 PWHL Draft.